 This course costs £995 plus VAT.
 Schools are able to reclaim the VAT paid.

 Grant funding may be available if you work in a school or college in England.
 View the latest information about grant funding.
 We also have a guide to applying for funding.
-Funding is now confirmed for eligible schools up until 31 March 2024.
-Eligible schools and colleges must apply for a senior mental health lead training grant and be available to begin training on or before 31 March 2024.
+Eligible schools and colleges must apply for a senior mental health lead training grant and be available to begin training on or before 31 July 2024, but they must complete the funding application by 31 March 2024 to receive the grant.

 We can confirm that this course has achieved quality-assured status from the DfE and will be eligible for grant funding according to the process outlined by the DfE.